abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_survey.rst

 .. figure:: /scaptures/tutorial_survey_create.png
    :align: center
+   :width: 60%

 After the survey is created, the following screen is shown

 .. figure:: /scaptures/tutorial_survey_editor.png
    :align: center

-The editor is divided into five areas:
+The editor contains three tabs:

+Survey Questions
+  The columns used to collect the data.
+In this action, a column is equivalent to a question.
+The description of the column is the text of the question.
+In this part of the editor you may either use one of the existing columns as question, create a new column (or question), or create a new derived one (the initial values are created by combining values from other columns).

 Filter learners
   An expression identical to the one used in the personalized text to select a subset of the learners for which the will be available.

+Survey Parameters
+  This tab contains additional parameters for the survey, more precisely:

   Description
     Text describing the survey that is shown to the learners.

   Key column to identify learners
     The key column in the table that will be used to identify the users when submitting their answers.
 This is typically the column that contains the user email.

   Shuffle questions
     If selected, the questions in the survey will be shuffled when shown to the learners.

-Columns to obtain and store the data
-  The columns used to collect the data.
-In this action, a column is equivalent to a question.
-The description of the column is the text of the question.
-In this part of the editor you may either use one of the existing columns as question, create a new column (or question), or create a new derived one (the initial values are created by combining values from other columns).

 This page will show you a warning message if any of the columns used in the survey has an empty description.
 Let's suppose you want to ask the learners two questions: